-Imagine Me Beyond What You See was designed to promote a healthy awareness and acceptance of body images.
-The mannequin art contest is open to everyone; however, iaedp™ is expressly asking treatment centers and private practices with art therapists to work with patients to provide entries.
-Mannequins may be purchased online.
-They can be male or female forms and are available in different body shapes and sizes.
-Some retail stores may donate used mannequins if asked.
-Mixed media may be used.
+Imagine Me Beyond What You See Art Competition was designed to promote a healthy awareness and acceptance of body images.
+Our multimedia art contest is open to everyone; however, iaedp™ is expressly asking treatment centers and private practices with art therapists to work with patients to provide entries.
+We welcome all forms of visual, three dimensional, mixed media art as well as poetry and spoken word.

-Entries must include a 300-word description/inspiration of your artwork along with a 2/3 sentence biography of artist/group.
-Provide a list of the materials you used and submit photos of the artwork in high (300+) resolution jpeg format that shows at least 4 different angles.
-Entries will be accepted from October 15 through December 15 of every year and will require you signing an artist release.
-Email Blanche Williams: email@example.com or call 800-800-8126 x 83.
+Entries must include a 300 word description/inspiration of your art along with a 2/3 sentence biography of artist/group.
+Provide a list of the materials you used and submit 4 photos of the artwork in high (300+) resolution jpeg format that shows at least 4 different angles.
+Photos will be enlarged, so quality is important.
+Poetry and/orspoken word should be submitted in writing and/or 1-2 minute You Tube video link or audio mp3.
+Entries will be accepted beginning July 15 through December 15 of every year and will require you signing an artist release.

 The First Place Winner along with the Runner Up, Honorable Mention and Professionals Choice are presented during a special Award Ceremony during iaedp™ Annual Symposium.

 “2019 Winner: Rogers Behavioral Health FOCUS Adult Residential Program - Oconomowoc, WI”